arwaAlfalij/bikeshareRepository/README.md

-This project imports data from the bike share systems of New York City, Chicago, and Washington providing statistics informition for the user, he can filter the descriptive statistics data by month and day of the week.also gives the user the choice to view raw data
+This project imports data from the bike share systems of New York City, Chicago, and Washington providing statistics informition for the user, he can filter the descriptive statistics data by month and day of the week.also gives the user the choice to view raw data.

 ### Files used
 chicago.csv, new_york_city.csv, washington.csv